ooni/ooni.org/content/post/berlin-hackathon-2016.md

 * **What time?** 10am onwards

-* **Who?** Everyone is welcome!
-And by “everyone”, we mean **everyone**: software developers, data analysts, academics, journalists, bloggers, lawyers, activists, and all those who don’t go by any particular label, but are curious enough to join!
-We only have one rule: **Be excellent to each other**.
+* **Who?** Software developers, data analysts, academics, journalists, bloggers, lawyers, activists, and all those who don’t go by any particular label, but are curious enough to join!
+We only have one rule:
+**Be excellent to each other**.

 OONI is a *free software* project under The Tor Project which aims to uncover internet censorship around the world.
 Since 2012, OONI has [collected](https://explorer.ooni.torproject.org/world/) millions of